Jason Hartill

-Jason Hartill (born January 16, 2004) is a Canadian soccer player who plays for Atlético Ottawa in the Canadian Premier League.
+Jason Hartill (born January 16, 2004) is a Canadian soccer player who plays for West Ottawa SC in LS Pro Ligue3.

 Early life

 After playing houseleague soccer in his hometown in Carleton Place for four years, he then joined West Ottawa SC at U9 level.
 He then joined the Toronto FC Academy when he was at the U17 level.
 He also played with Team Ontario at the U16 and U18 levels, including at the 2022 Canada Summer Games.

 University career

 In 2023, he began attending Cape Breton University, where he played for the men's soccer team.
 In his first season, he won the U Sports national title with the Capers, while also being named an AUS Second Team All-Star.

 Club career

 At the 2024 CPL-U Sports Draft, Hartill was selected in the second round (12th overall) by York United FC.
 In May 2024, he signed a U-Sports contract with the club, allowing him to maintain his university eligibility.
 On May 4, he made his Canadian Premier League debut, in a substitute appearance, against Pacific FC.
 In August 2024, he departed the club to return to university, with the club declining to retain his rights for the 2025 season.

 At the 2025 CPL–U Sports Draft, Antoniuk was selected in the first round (6th overall) by Atlético Ottawa.
 In April 2025, he signed a U Sports contract with the club.
 In August 2025, he extended his U Sports contract for the remainder of the season, rather than to return to university.